Coach’s Corner – Are You The Smartest Person In the Room?

 - Gratitude – What do we consider as successes?
 And how can we express gratitude to those who contributed to our success?
 The intentional act of reflecting on our circumstances and identifying collaborators can yield surprises about who we depend on, as well as who influences us.

 - Take a walk – If we could afford a trip to space, we would fully appreciate how small we are on this Earth and in the universe.
 Fortunately, we can take a walk in a forest to give us that perspective.
 It is that comparative perspective that brings us back down to Earth, while deflating our heads.
 I particularly like this one because I’ve felt the lure of ego over the past year living in a confined space within a limited circle.
-Getting out and being in the nature puts every back into perspective.
+Getting out and being in the nature puts everything back into perspective.

 A colleague of mine jokingly says he’s made a successful living over the last 20 years not knowing anything.
 To me that sort of humility is a sign he loves his job!
 One day, I hope to not know anything as well.